CASPER-REPSAC/connect-frontend/README.md

 ## Difference from previous connect frontend project

-This project has been refactor from [last one](https://github.com/CASPER-REPSAC/connect-frontend/tree/Bootstrap) (using react-bootstrap for css library, and good-all useState for state managing).
+This project has been refactor from [last one](https://github.com/CASPER-REPSAC/connect-frontend/tree/Bootstrap) (using react-bootstrap for css library, and good-all useState for every state managing).
 Now it uses `TailwindCSS`, `redux` and `redux-thunk`.
 Planning to add `code spliting` & `SSR` ASAP.

 ## Others